The Best Professionally Installed Home Security Systems in 2025

 If you do move forward with a professional installation, here’s what to expect.

-- Installation.
-Installation times vary.
-Our ADT installation was an all-day event; our Vivint technician only took a few hours.
+- Installation: Installation times vary significantly.
+Our ADT setup took just two hours for 11 devices.
+For Vivint, the installation turned into a full day affair.
 How long your installation takes will depend on the size and age of your home, how much equipment you’ve ordered, and how much wiring and automation is involved.

 FYI: When it’s time for the security technician to install your system, you should get a text or call that they’re on their way.
 If you have any doubts about their authenticity, call your security company to double-check.

-Our Methodology: How We Tested and Ranked the Systems
+Our Methodology: How We Tested and Ranked the Best Professionally Installed Security Systems

 Letting someone into your home to install a security system is almost always safe and better for hardwired security systems, but it’s still a serious business.
 Here are the three main criteria we considered before putting a brand on our list.

 - Installation costs: Our top picks aren’t trying to gouge their future customers.
 Their installation costs are reasonable.
-Some of them even off DIY options.
+Some of them even offer DIY options.

 - Equipment quality: We don’t recommend any companies that have serious issues with their security equipment.
-Every security system on this list has quality equipment that held up to our extensive testing.
+Every security system on this list has quality equipment that holds up to our extensive testing.

 Recap